The LPPC Model

 • Institutional Studies: engineering, environmental design, business, cultural history, and photography.
 Five majors plus two years of credit for each equal what I call my ten years of college, no degree period.

-• Geographies: multiple college towns and university cities; learning diversification in motion.
+• Geographies: multiple college towns and university cities; learning diversification and integration in motion.

-• What stuck: programs that worked under pressure; principles that generalized; the habit of looping.
+• What stuck: the programs that worked under pressure, principles that generalized, and with blind intuition, I formed the habit of looping.

 Why LPPC Matters To Me Today

-LPPC has proven to be my answer to seeing a lifespan of performance, development, and consciousness pull on each other like tides.
-It’s how I’ve worked the same cycle in bowling centers, classrooms, family rooms, and late-night writing sessions.
+LPPC has proven to be my answer.
+The LPPC energy guides one's livelihood development and lifespan performance into a harmonic state of consciousness.
+The hybrid teacher-student pulling on each other like tides is how I’ve worked the same cycle in bowling centers, classrooms, family rooms, Fortune 500 corporate meeting rooms, and now all-day writing sessions.

 It gives you a way to handle the “crazy” without becoming it.
-You can grow up the arc—toward whole systems—and still come down the arc—into practice that holds under pressure.
+You can grow up in the arc toward whole systems, and still come down the arc into practice that holds under pressure.
 You can research your life without becoming a cynic, and you can act decisively without becoming reckless.
-The loop protects you from both naïveté and paralysis.
+The loop protects you, and as a consequence, protects those who share your environment, from both your naïveté and paralysis.

 Link Back to the Anchor Story

-This page is part of the Anchor Story because it shows the method I used to live with the 1968 question.
-The technique is not mystic.
-It is daily.
-It is human.
-It is how I kept my feet on the approach and my eyes on the whole lane of life.
+This page is part of the Anchor Story because it shows the method I used to live with the 1968 question: What the hell is wrong with this crazy world of ours?
+The technique is not of a mystic's imagination; it is consumed by daily matters, consciousness, and motions of existence, while working through the physical, emotional, and mental dimensions of being human.
+It is how I kept my feet on the approach, and my senses locked on the whole lane of life.

 Back To: The Anchor Story